edsonayllon/documentation-formats-collection/README.md

 # Forward

-Introduces ISO as an entity, and provides insight to the standardizaation process.
+Introduces ISO as an entity, and provides insight to the standardization process.

 # 0 Introduction